MaayanLab/Workshop.io/pages/Instruction.md

 ### Manage Collection

-Click the collection to copy the collection link to share, download the collection, or download metadata in JSON format.
+Click the collection to `copy the collection link to share`, `download the collection`, or `download metadata` in JSON format.
 ![img](./assets/images/lyme/collection_4.png)